Genivia/ugrep/README.md

     ugrep -tc++ main

-Same, using the interactive query UI, starting with the initial search pattern `main` (note that `-Q` with an initial pattern requires option `-e` because patterns are normally specified interactively and all command line arguments are considered files/directories):
+Same, using the interactive query TUI, starting with the initial search pattern `main` (note that `-Q` with an initial pattern requires option `-e` because patterns are normally specified interactively and all command line arguments are considered files/directories):